LoginRadius/apidocs/database/supportdocs/docs/single-sign-on/tutorial/federated-sso/saml/sp-initiated.md

 **Step 20:** Click the **ADD** A SAML APP button to save the app settings.

-Once you are done configuring the SAML app in the in Admin Console, you can view the recent success or error logs data for your SSO connection in the [Logs section](https://adminconsole.loginradius.com/platform-configuration/access-configuration/federated-sso/logs).
+Once you are done configuring the SAML app in the in Admin Console, you can view the recent success or error logs data for your SSO connection in the [Troubleshoot section](https://adminconsole.loginradius.com/platform-configuration/access-configuration/federated-sso/logs).
 To view the latest logs, click the Refresh button.

 ![SAML Logs](https://apidocs.lrcontent.com/images/sso-7_2189663918b726e9a42.92739165.png "SAML Logs")